Postal Facts - U.S. Postal Service

 postage stamp

 Out of this world!
 A postage stamp was inside the New Horizons spacecraft that made a flyby of Pluto in July 2015.
-That's the farthest distance traveled by a postage stamp - more than 3 billion miles.
-So noted by the Guinness World Records.
+That’s the farthest distance traveled by a postage stamp — more than 3 billion miles, as noted by Guinness World Records.

 USPS